CcyLovesM/track4-try/README.md

 Streamlit app: [Open the app](https://track4-try-czb8yezn3kf3w7ybqkdap2.streamlit.app)

 Demo: Demo video: [Watch the demo video](Demo-video.mov) Download and watch it on the file page

+## 7. Limitations & Next Steps

+This project uses only a small set of financial ratios, so it cannot fully capture overall investment attractiveness.
+Factors such as cash flow, valuation, dividend policy, and broader market conditions are not included.
+In addition, financial statements may sometimes be influenced by accounting choices or earnings management, which means the results should be interpreted carefully.

+In future work, the analysis could be improved by adding more measures such as cash flow ratios, valuation ratios, and DuPont analysis.
+The dashboard could also be extended to include more companies, longer time periods, and more interactive features to support beginner investors more effectively.